abulka/generator-electron-flask/README.md

     │ └────────────────────────────────────────┘  │    │                                 │
     └─────────────────────────────────────────────┘    └─────────────────────────────────┘

+The other main architectural idea here is that flask rendered pages are loaded in an iframe of the render process browser window.
+If they are loaded in the main render process browser window, you lose electron interprocess communication.
+For more information see [page navigation documentation](doco/page-navigation.md).

+## Electron Terminology

+There are probably better explanations of how Electron works, but here is my understanding, which will help you understand this documentation.

+- We start with the nodejs electron `main process` which is pure javascript `src/index.js` and is the entry point.
+It is a nodejs process with access to the file system and where you define native OS menus etc. It is responsible for launching the browser window containing the UI.
+The browser window runs in a separate render process.
+The main process loads in the initial HTML into the browser window.
+- The electron `render process` is the browser window containing e.g. `src/index.html` and its associated javascript.

 Anyone can talk to the flask server - it's just an endpoint:
 - the javascript of the main electron process `src/index.js`
 - the javascript of the electron render process in `src/index.html`
 - any flask generated html page

-The other main architectural idea is that flask rendered pages are loaded in an iframe of the render process browser window.
-If they are loaded in the main render process browser window, you lose electron interprocess communication.
-For more information see [page navigation documentation](doco/page-navigation.md).

 ## File structure generated

 Root files